 Extensive surveys of the areas subject of the Gunlake Extension Project were undertaken as part of the Aboriginal Cultural Heritage Assessment (ACHA) for the project.
 Sites identified within the disturbance footprint of the pit and emplacement area were salvaged in June 2018 by EMM Consulting Pty Limited assisted by representatives from Registered Aboriginal Parties.
 Four sites located outside of direct impact areas but within the disturbance footprint were designated for active protection.
-One of these sites (GL15) could not be re-located and was deemed to have been destroyed by natural processes.
-The other sites were protected as per the requirements of the AHMP.
+One of these sites (GL15) could not be re-located and was deemed to have been destroyed by natural processes, and the May 2023 update to the AHMP reflected this.
+The other sites three have been protected as per the requirements of the AHMP.